PennLINC/grmpy2022/analyses/PostProcessing.md

    ```

    5. Converted from .h5 to results folder named after date, containing all niftis, again using Confixel.
    6. No significance found for clinical scales: including fdr_correction images, cluster correction via `easythresh` and viewing via `mricron`.

+   Results directories are pointed to in the file `ReadMeResultFolderDescriptions.md` in the `stats_ModelArray` directory.

-Confirmed by vector testing in R:
+   Results further confirmed by vector testing in R:

    ```
    GM (GMmeanCBF from ASLPREP_QC.csv) ~ age + sex + basilQEI + rmsd + als_score/bdi_score/scared_score_total/ari_score